Glossy molecular model of DNA with connected colored spheres, blurred colorful background.

 The project: This project involves collaboration with the Big Valley Band of Pomo Indians (BVBPI) to study the impact of HABs from a “One Health” perspective, which highlights the interconnectedness of human and animal health.
 The project has two major goals.
 The first is to discover early biomarkers of chronic microcystin exposure in animals (mice and cattle).
 The second is to measure microcystins food webs (plants and animals) of communities living in and around Clear Lake, one of the most impacted lakes in California.
 This study is intended as the beginning of a long-term collaboration with the BVBPI.
 Preliminary data will be used to apply for larger federal grants to advance this unique community-university collaboration to improve human, animal, and ecosystem health.

-Wearable armband to monitor physiological indicators of heat stress
+Development of an armband to monitor physiological indicators of heat stress

 The problem: Our rapidly warming climate presents serious public health risks, including heat stress and heat stroke.
 Many people are unaware of the early symptoms of heat stress, and this lack of knowledge can lead to injury or even death.